 Check out the map

-Have your say on proposed changes to parking arrangements by completing the short survey.
+Thanks to everyone who had their say on proposed changes to parking arrangements by completing the short survey.

-Come see us in person at Garran shops on:
+Thanks to everyone who came see us in person at Garran shops on:

 Meet the team

 Garran shops is a thriving community centre in Woden servicing locals and attracting visitors from further afield.
 It contains a range of businesses and services including hospitality, retail and health and wellbeing.

 Each of these businesses require different parking facilities to support their work -from short stay parking (i.e. 30 minutes) to long stay parking (i.e. 1 or 2 hours) as well as all day parking.